augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/internal.md

 **Examples of events published:**

-* **Schema Updated Event**: When a tenant’s schema is successfully created or updated, publish an event like:
+* **Schema Updated Event**: When a tenant's schema is successfully created or updated, publish an event like:
   * Topic: `business_store.schema.updated`
   * Payload: